Thavarajan/vscode-ionic2-Extension/README.md

 **Ionic 2 snippets & Commands **

-இனிய ஆயுத பூஜை வாழ்த்துக்கள் (wish you all a happy ayudha pooja).
-This extension for Visual Studio Code adds snippets for ionic 2 for TypeScript and HTML.
+This extension for Visual Studio Code adds snippets for ionic 2 for TypeScript and HTML. also it provides some basic ionic cli commands, implement ionic site doc search inside vscode

 ![Sample Generate command](https://raw.githubusercontent.com/Thavarajan/vscode-ionic2-Extension/master/images/ionic2_Command.gif)

 ## Snippets Usage
 Type part of a snippet, press `enter`, and the snippet unfolds.